 I didn't expect to turn this into a business.
 I didn't imagine that I would take to it the way that I did, but the idea of sharing my creativity and designs with others was just so delicious that I couldn't resist....and the encouragement from those lovely people I am so honored to call friends in this fiber community certainly provided that extra nudge that ultimately resulted in my toppling headlong into this business.
 There was no turning back!

 ...pans and pots and buckets were purchased.
 Dyes and wool washes and drying racks were acquired.
 Undyed yarn was stockpiled and pages of color schemes were sketched with newly sharpened colored pencils.
 A name was chosen, a logo was made (after tirelessly working to master Adobe Illustrator) , labels were designed.
 Fiber for the People was born.
 And it was good.

 I am so grateful for this opportunity to share my creativity with you.
 Thank you for your support in this venture.
 Here's to rich color and squishy fiber for the people!

-In addition to running Fiber for the People, Tayler Earl is a stay-at-home mom, as well as the host of the Wool, Needles, Hands Podcast on YouTube.
-She shares a home in Henderson, Nevada with her husband Branden (a teacher and baseball coach and loving, supportive husband extroardinaire), her two-year-old little boy Aengus who loves to help stock shelves of yarn, and Oscar the lazy house-cat.
+In addition to running Fiber for the People, Tayler Earl is a stay-at-home mom of two sweet boys, as well as the host of the Wool, Needles, Hands: a Fiber Journey YouTube channel.
+She shares a home in Henderson, Nevada with her husband Branden (a teacher and baseball coach and loving, supportive husband extroardinaire), her little boys Aengus who's three and Ronan who is less than a year old, and Oscar the lazy house-cat.